bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 The library Bevy uses for audio, [`rodio`], contains support for spatial audio.
 In this version, we now support spatial audio (with certain caveats, like no HRTF and no first class support for `Emitter` and `Listener` components).

 Interestingly, during the development of this specific feature, `@harudagondi` found a [bug][reverse-channels-bug] where the audio channels reverse when running the app in either debug or release mode.
-This turns out to be a `rodio` issue, and this also affect previous versions of Bevy.
-Thanks to `@dis-da-moe`, the bug have been [fixed upstream][rodio-pr].
+This turns out to be a `rodio` issue, and this also affects previous versions of Bevy.
+Thanks to `@dis-da-moe`, the bug has been [fixed upstream][rodio-pr].
 See the linked PR for interesting details about audio programming quirks and performance issues.

-Now, you can now have spatial audio in your game!
+You can now have spatial audio in your game!
 Clone the `bevy` repository and invoke `cargo run --example spatial_audio_3d --release` in the command line for a showcase of 3D spatial audio in Bevy.

 [`rodio`]: https://crates.io/crates/rodio
 [reverse-channels-bug]: https://github.com/RustAudio/rodio/issues/444